2023 College Football Playoff National Championship: College Football Playoff

-The semifinals were played on December 31, 2022.
+The championship game was the ninth in College Football Playoff history.
+The semifinals were both played on December 31, 2022.
 In the first semifinal, played at the Fiesta Bowl, TCU upset Michigan as 7.5 point underdogs, 51–45, in the highest scoring Fiesta Bowl, and second-highest CFP semifinal game.
 In the second semifinal, played at the Peach Bowl, Georgia rallied to overcome a 14-point deficit in the fourth quarter and defeat Ohio State 42–41.

-Bracket
+This was the third appearance by Georgia in the College Football Playoff, after winning the national championship the year prior.
+They entered the title game with an overall CFP record of 4–1.
+TCU made their first appearance in the playoff this year, and the first team from the Big 12 to reach the championship game since Texas’ appearance in the 2010 BCS National Championship Game.

 Venue

 SoFi Stadium is a 70,240-seat venue in the Los Angeles suburb of Inglewood.
 Opened in September 2020, the fixed-roof stadium is home to the National Football League (NFL)'s Los Angeles Rams and Los Angeles Chargers, as well as the annual LA Bowl in college football.
-It had previous hosted Super Bowl LVI on February 13, 2022.
+It had previously hosted Super Bowl LVI on February 13, 2022.

 Teams

 The championship game matched TCU from the Big 12 Conference and Georgia from the Southeastern Conference (SEC).
 The programs had previously met four times, most recently in the December 2016 edition of the Liberty Bowl, with Georgia winning each of the prior matchups.